Compassionate Hospice Care

 Comprehensive Levels of Hospice Care

-The four levels of hospice care provided through our partnership with Ohio’s Hospice are—
+The four levels of hospice care are:

 • Routine Care: Patients receive hospice services in their home setting.